kamcconnell1/image-library/README.md

 ## Overview

-An image library app which allows users to view, favorite and delete images fetched from an API Please see a hosted version here: [Image library](https://image-library-phi.vercel.app/)
+An image library app which allows users to view, favorite and delete images fetched from an API.

+Please see a hosted version here: [Image library](https://image-library-phi.vercel.app/)

 ---